nightscout/trio-docs/docs/EN/settings/configuration/preferences/dynamicsettings.md

 ## Weighted Average of TDD.
 Weight of past 24 hours:

 This ratio is used by "Adjust basal" for its calculations.
 It allows you to effectively control the variability of basal adjustments (if Adjust basal is enabled).
 You can set this value to a decimal between 0 and 1.

->Set at **1.0** = uses 100% of the TDD from the past 24 hours
+>- Set at **1.0** = uses 100% of the TDD from the past 24 hours
->Set at **0.65** (default) = 65% of the TDD from the past 24 hours + 35% of the TDD from the past 2 weeks
+>- Set at **0.65** (default) = 65% of the TDD from the past 24 hours + 35% of the TDD from the past 2 weeks
->Set at **0.0** = uses 100% of the TDD from the past 2 weeks
+>- Set at **0.0** = uses 100% of the TDD from the past 2 weeks

 !!! example